 A 2018 study performed by Project Manager indicates that at least some workers are concerned that taking PTO would place their jobs in jeopardy.
 This is a benefit that millions of employees have lost because of a lack of support from their employers.

-Taking a Stand for Flexible Paid Time Off Benefits
+Taking a Stand for Flexible PTO Benefits

-This gives the management team a chance to review paid time off usage and encourage employees who have not yet scheduled vacation time to do so now.
+- Let employees know that they can take a day off if they schedule it at least 48 hours in advance with their immediate supervisor.
+This gives the management team a chance to review paid time off usage and to encourage employees who haven't yet scheduled vacation time to do so now.

 - Employees don't actually have to have paid time off.
 Let them "save up" hours during the week, maybe coming in early or working a little later.
 They can then use their accumulated "earned" time for a day off.